Codecademy/docs/content/numpy/concepts/math-methods/terms/sqrt/sqrt.md

   - 'paths/data-science-foundations'
 ---

-**numpy.sqrt()** is used to determine a positive square-root of a number or array.

-The numpy.sqrt() function is useful for mathematical calculations such as the quadratic equation, Pythagorean Theorem, normal distributions, and more.
+The **`.sqrt()`** function is used to calculate the positive square root of a number or array.
+It is commonly employed in mathematical computations such as solving the quadratic equation, applying the Pythagorean Theorem, modeling normal distributions, and other mathematical operations.

 ## How to use numpy.sqrt()